SrDiegoH/upscaleTestAPI/README.md

 # upscaleTestAPI
 Test different Upscale and Super Resolution projects

+Resources used in this repo can be found in [upscaleTestResources](https://github.com/SrDiegoH/upscaleTestResources)

 Projects used in this repo:
 - EDSR: https://github.com/Saafke/EDSR_Tensorflow
 - ESPCN: https://github.com/fannymonori/TF-ESPCN